apostrophecms/starter-kit-assembly-essentials/README.md

 In a typical single-site Apostrophe project, modules are configured in `app.js`.
 In a multisite project, you'll find that `app.js` is instead reserved for top-level configuration that applies to all sites.

 The code you're used to seeing in `app.js` can instead be found in `sites/index.js`.
-And, the code you're used to seeing in `lib/modules` can be found in `sites/lib/modules`.
+And, the code you're used to seeing in `modules` can be found in `sites/modules`.

 In all other respects, development is just like normal ApostropheCMS single-site development.
 Feel free to add page templates and modules.
-You can `npm install` modules like `apostrophe-blog` and configure them in a normal way; just do it in `sites/index.js` rather than `app.js`.
+You can `npm install` modules like `@apostrophecms/blog` and configure them in a normal way; just do it in `sites/index.js` rather than `app.js`.

-If you have already started a single-site project, you can move your modules directly from `lib/modules` to `sites/lib/modules`, and move the `modules` section of your `app.js` file to the corresponding section of `sites/index.js`.
+If you have already started a single-site project, you can move your modules directly from `modules` to `sites/modules`, and move the `modules` section of your `app.js` file to the corresponding section of `sites/index.js`.
 However take note of the existing settings we provide and merge accordingly.

-> **If you are hosting your project with us, or using tools provided by us, you should remove any legacy app.js or module code that configures UploadFS cloud storage or mongodb database hosts.** Such settings are handled automatically and the configuration is set behind the scenes by `apostrophe-multisite` and the provided logic in the boilerplate project.
+> **If you are hosting your project with us, or using tools provided by us, you should remove any legacy app.js or module code that configures UploadFS cloud storage or mongodb database hosts.** Such settings are handled automatically and the configuration is set behind the scenes by `@apostrophecms/multisite` and the provided logic in the boilerplate project.

 ### Themes